After being arrested you may be released from police custody:

 Bail

 Bail means the police release you from custody if you promise to go to court later to face the charges against you.
-To get bail, you may have to agree to conditions such as:
+You also promise to obey the law and to follow your bail conditions (rules).

 - reporting to the police station